Barriers for fast matrix multiplication from irreversibility: Explicit barriers

 Currently, the best upper bound we have on $\relexp(\langle2\rangle, \cw_q)$ is $\log_2(q+2)$.
 If $\omega(\langle 2\rangle, \cw_q) = \log_2(q+2)$, then instead of \eqref{th9b} we get the better barrier

 The right-hand side of \eqref{better} has a minimum value of

 attained at $q = 6$. \end{remark}

-\begin{remark} The following computation serves as a sanity check for our barrier.
-Namely we see in an example how by putting some extra assumption the barrier becomes tight.
-Coppersmith and Winograd in \cite{MR1056627} used $\cw_q$ as an intermediate tensor in combination with the laser method and a certain ``outer structure'', see also \cite[Section 9]{blaser2013fast}.
-When we impose that we apply the laser method on $\cw_q$ with this outer structure to upper bound~$\omega$ we get the following better barrier via \cref{th2}/\cref{barrierth}:
+\begin{remark} The following computation serves as a sanity check for our barrier given by \cref{th2}.
+Namely we see in an example how by putting some extra assumption the barrier given by \cref{th2} becomes tight.
+Coppersmith and Winograd in \cite{MR1056627} used $\cw_q$ as an intermediate tensor in combination with the laser method and a certain \emph{outer structure}.
+Here outer structure refers to the idea of viewing the intermediate tensor as a block tensor.
+The outer structure is the block-support of the intermediate tensor, see also \cite[Section 9]{blaser2013fast}.
+For $\cw_q$ the outer structure is the W-tensor that we discussed in \cref{subsec:support} which has asymptotic subrank~$2^{h(1/3)}$.
+When we impose that we apply the laser method on $\cw_q$ with this outer structure to get an upper bound~$\hat{\omega} \geq \omega$ we get the following better barrier via \cref{th2} or \cref{barrierth} and $\alpha = h(1/3)$ and $\beta = \tfrac13 \log_2(q)$: